yuvadm/free-haaretz/README.md

  1. Download the [add-on XPI file](https://github.com/yuvadm/free-haaretz/releases/download/v0.9/free-haaretz.xpi)

- 2. Go to the `Tools > Add-ons` menu
+ 2. Firefox should automatically identify the XPI file and request permission to install it.

- 3. Click the ⚙ button on the top
+ 3. Click **Allow** and then **Install** to install the extension.

- 4. Choose `Install Add-on From File`

- 5. Select the XPI file you downloaded

- 6. Click `Install Now`

 ### Chrome / Chromium